FriedrichFroebel/pelican-youtube-thumbnails/README.md

 ## Installation

+The package is available on PyPI and can be installed using `pip install pelican-youtube-thumbnails`.

-You can easily install this plugin using *pip* straight from a source checkout: `python -m pip install .`
+Alternatively, you may want to install it straight from a source checkout: `python -m pip install .`

 ## Usage